espressomd/espresso/doc/sphinx/inter.rst

 Setting up interactions
 =======================

-In |es|, interactions are set up and investigated by the ``interactions`` module.
-There are mainly two types of interactions: non-bonded and bonded interactions.
+In |es| there are mainly two types of interactions: non-bonded and bonded interactions.

 Non-bonded interactions only depend on the *type* of the two particles involved.
 This also applies to the electrostatic interaction; however,